-This building was begun by Roger II (1139), and destroyed at least twice by the people of Bari, in protest again the tyranny of the Normans.
-Frederick II rebuilt it almost completely between 1233 and 1240.
+This building was originated by Roger II (1139), and destroyed at least twice by the people of Bari, in protest again the tyranny of the Normans.
+Frederick II rebuilt it, almost completely, between 1233 and 1240.

 Basilica Di San Nicola

-The basilica was constructed between 1087 and 1197, and has always held the remains of San Nicola (who is also known as Santa Klaus).
-It is both a Catholic and an Orthodox church, and partly for this reason, it’s a place of annual pilgrimage for many people from all over the world.
+This basilica was constructed between 1087 and 1197, and has always held the remains of San Nicola (who is also known as Santa Klaus).
+It is both a Catholic and an Orthodox church, and partly for this reason, it is a place of annual pilgrimage for many people from all over the world.

 Cattedrale Di San Sabino

-This building was originally built in Byzantine style in 1062, and rebuilt in Romanesque form in 1170 after the destruction at the hands of William the Evil in 1156.
+This building was originally built in Byzantine style in 1062.
+Thereafter it was rebuilt in Romanesque form, in 1170, after the destruction at the hands of William the Evil in 1156.

 Castel Del Monte

-70 km far from the centre of Bari, this unique medieval manor house stands on top of a hill in the Apulian Murgia, 540 metres above sea level and 18 km from Andria.
-It was probably built as a hunting residence by Frederick II between 1229 and 1249 and is a national monument.
+70 kilometres from the centre of Bari, this unique medieval manor house stands on top of a hill in the Apulian Murgia, 540 metres above sea level and 18 kilometres from Andria.
+It was probably built as a hunting residence by Frederick II between 1229 and 1249 and is today a national monument.

-This series of grottoes (40 km southeast of Bari) are the biggest in Italy.
-They are 3 km long and 71 meters deep, and include long underground passages and deep caves covered with hundreds of stalactites and stalagmites formed over thousands of years by water erosion of the calcareous rock.
+This series of grottoes (40 kilometres southeast of Bari) are the biggest ones in Italy.
+They are 3 kilometres long and 71 meters deep, and include long underground passages and deep caves covered with hundreds of stalactites and stalagmites formed over thousands of years by water erosion of the calcareous rock.

-60 km far from the centre of Bari, this is undoubtedly one of the most picturesque towns in the world, as it consists entirely of tiny trulli houses.
+Alberobello is located 60 kilometres away from the centre of Bari.
+This is undoubtedly one of the most picturesque towns in the world, as it consists entirely of tiny trulli houses.

-Take a walk in beautiful Botanical Gardens, a living museum operated by the University of Bari.
+Take a walk in the beautiful Botanical Gardens which is a living museum operated by the University of Bari.
 The garden was established in 1955 and contains a greenhouse and a herbarium with about 40,000 specimens.
 Here you can enjoy amazing collections of flowers and plants like orchidaceous, aizoaceae and Italian flora like grindelia robusta.

 This is a fun waterpark for the whole family with great and welcoming staff.
-There are three pools, one for younger children, one with a wave generator and one larger pool with different types of pool slides.
-Around the pools there are relaxing areas with chairs and areas where you can stay in the shadow if it gets too warm.
-With all the swimming activities you might feel hungry or thirst soon, but do not worry there is a restaurant and café serving lunch and snacks.
+There are three pools; one for younger children, one with a wave generator and one larger pool with different types of pool slides.
+Around the pools there are relaxing areas with chairs where you can stay in the shadow if it gets too warm.
+With all the swimming activities you might feel hungry or thirst soon, but do not worry there is a restaurant and café onsite.

-With only a short ride with train you can visit this lovely picturesque fishing port called Trani.
-This is a great excursion trip where you can enjoy a beautiful harbour, take a walk along the beach or visit the stunning cathedral.
-There are plenty of restaurants and cafés to choose from that serves lovely food.
+Only a short train ride away lies the lovely picturesque fishing port called Trani.
+On this great excursion trip you can enjoy the beautiful harbour, take a walk along the beach or visit the stunning cathedral.
+There are plenty of restaurants and cafés to choose from that serve lovely food.
 This charming town is well worth the visit.

-It is highly recommended to take a walk along the beautiful waterfront which will give you a nice overview of the city.
+It is highly recommended to take a walk along the beautiful waterfront for a nice overview of the city.
 While you are walking take a minute and admire the city´s skyline with the bell tower of the Cathedral and the shape of the Basilica of San Nicola.
-If you like to exercise this is the ideal place to do some running or if you would like to do the opposite then sit down in one of the many benches along the waterfront and relax.
+If you like to exercise, this is an ideal place to go running.

 National Archaeological Museum of Altamura

-National Archaeological Museum of Altamura is situated near the old town centre, in an area called "La Croce".
-This is a museum where you will find findings which date from the early Bronze Age to the late Hellenistic age.
+National Archaeological Museum of Altamura is situated near the Old Town centre, in an area called "La Croce".
+At this museum you can see findings which date from the early Bronze Age to the late Hellenistic age.
 On display are objects like vases, personal possessions, weapons and home tools of various kinds.

-For pure adrenaline, head over to this Adventure Park, an urban acrobatic park where you can easily spend some hours.
+For pure adrenaline, you can head the Adrenalin Zone adventure park, an urban acrobatic park where you can easily spend some hours.
 The park is full of fun and challenging activities for adults, teens and children.
-With nearly 100 different steps and pathways, 1 meter, 6 meters and 13 meters high up, your balance and determination will definitely be tested.
+With nearly 100 different steps and pathways, 1 metre, 6 meters and 13 meters high up, your balance and determination will definitely be tested.
 But do not worry; instructors are ready to provide all necessary help.

-Altamura Cathedral was founded by Emperor Frederick II of Swabia in 1232 and located in the historic town of Bari.
-It is an important symbol of the town history and one of the four Palatine cathedrals of Puglia (the others are San Nicola in Bari, Barletta Cathedral, and Acquaviva Cathedral).
-The Cathedral has gone through major changes and today an interesting tourist attraction.
+Altamura Cathedral was founded by Emperor Frederick II of Swabia in 1232.
+This is an important symbol of the town history and one of the four Palatine cathedrals of Puglia (the others are San Nicola in Bari, Barletta Cathedral, and Acquaviva Cathedral).
+The Cathedral has gone through major changes and is today an interesting tourist attraction.